SEQUOIA End-to-End

 End-to-end solutions

-The essential goal of SEQUOIA End-to-End is to make the bottlenecks in the entire quantum software development process transparent and to research and provide performant, automated, and controllable end-to-end solutions through holistic quantum software engineering.
+The essential goal of SEQUOIA End-to-End was to make the bottlenecks in the entire quantum software development process transparent and to research and provide performant, automated, and controllable end-to-end solutions through holistic quantum software engineering.
 The results will enable the industrial use of hybrid quantum applications and algorithms in the future.

 HLRS’s contributions to SEQUOIA End-to-End aim to pave the way for hybrid solutions that benefit from the integration of HPC, AI, and quantum computing.